Lemba people: Lemba's role in Southern African society

-According to Tooke, in the 19th and early 20th centuries, the Lemba were highly esteemed for their mining and metalwork skills by the surrounding tribes which lived in the Zoutpansberg region of South Africa.
+According to Tooke, in the 19th and early 20th centuries, the Lemba were highly esteemed for their mining and metalwork skills by the surrounding tribes which lived in the Soutpansberg region of South Africa.
 He wrote in his 1937 book that the other tribes considered the Lemba outsiders.
-According to articles which were written during the early 1930s, in the 1920s, the Lembas' medical knowledge earned them respect among tribes in South Africa.
+According to articles which were written during the early 1930s, in the 1920s, the Lemba's medical knowledge earned them respect among tribes in South Africa.
 Parfitt believes that colonial Europeans had their own reasons for considering some tribes rather than other tribes indigenous to Africa, because they made the British believe that they had a right to be on the continent just like other migrants.
 Modern Y-DNA evidence confirms the extra-African origin of some of the Lemba's male ancestors.
 By contrast, the lead anthropologist in Zimbabwe firmly places them among African peoples.